JamFox/quartz.jamfox.dev/content/kobo/The Art of Loving.md

 ---
-title: The Art of Loving
+title: "The Art of Loving"
 draft: true
 date: YYYY-MM-DD
 ---